Javascript Madness: Introduction

 overtaken everything else.

-their competitive exuberance has occasionally been getting the best of them.
+their competitive exuberance began getting the best of them.

 For example, they greatly hyped their new faster regular expressions, but